 Read more about why these pots are sailboat galley essential and make the Best Nesting Pots for Small Spaces.

 BONUS: The Magma cookware is also induction compatible.
-So if you decide you want to ditch the propane for induction, you won’t need a new cookware set.
+So, if you want to ditch the propane for induction, you won’t need a new cookware set.

 Runner Up: Silicone Mats